umautobots/GTAVisionExport/managed/README.md

 If you have `ScriptHookVDotNet2.dll` in the scripts directory, you need to remove it.

-If only 1 script is loaded (NativeUI), it can be solved by
+If only 1 script is loaded (NativeUI), it can be solved by removing `YamlDotNet.pdb` from your scripts dir.
+You should not have any .pdb files except of your own dlls (`GTAVisionExport.pdb` and `GTAVisionUtils.pdb`)

 ## Usage